 You get 8-bit color depth, a standard contrast ratio of 1,000:1, and a bright 350-nit peak luminance.

-Moreover, the overclocking process is very simple as well.
+Moreover, the overclocking process is very simple.
 You just set the refresh rate to 180Hz in the OSD (On-Screen Display) menu and then do the same in your graphics card’s drivers.

 There’s no frame skipping or any other visual artifacts introduced by overclocking, so don’t be afraid to push the Acer Predator XB241H to the max.